Types of Machine Learning

 Where:

-- Target Variable: What we want to predict (e.g., heart disease).
+- Target Variable: The outcome to predict (e.g., heart disease)

 With machine learning, we can analyze many features at once, even the ones we're unsure about, and find relationships between different features.
 Once the model is trained, new input data (like a new patient) is provided, and the model predicts the outcome.